StudioEtrange/helm-postrenderer-executor-plugin/README.md

 # helm-postrenderer-executor-plugin

-Helm 4 plugin that provides a post-renderer able to run any command passed through `--post-renderer-arg` or through an environment variable.
+Helm 4 plugin that provides a post-renderer able to run any command passed through `--post-renderer-args` or through an environment variable.

 The plugin reads the manifests rendered by Helm from `stdin`, forwards them to the requested command, then returns the command output on `stdout` for Helm to